How to Keyword on Pinterest

-So I figured it was time to do a podcast and post about keywording on Pinterest and the what, why, where and how.
+So here’s the skinny about keywording on Pinterest and the what, why, where and how.
 Alright, let’s dive in.

 What Keywording is NOT!